Unless you are immersed in this next technology wave, it can seem overwhelming and perhaps a bit scary too.

 - 12 million RFID tags – used to capture data and track movement of objects in the physical world – had been sold in by 2011.
 By 2021, it is estimated that number will have risen to 209 billion as the Internet of Things takes off.
 [Source]

-So what’s this have to do with Commercial Real Estate Performance?
+Big Data’s Relation to Commercial Real Estate Performance?

 Big Data and the Internet of Things will continue to challenge how building systems are operated to increase efficiency and move “deeper into the green”, from a sustainability and financial perspective.

-The many technological components, sensors, robotics and building automation systems available today have created “smart buildings” that rival The Jetsons technology (well, less the flying cars…).
+The many technological components, sensors, robotics, and building automation systems available today have created “smart buildings” that rival The Jetsons technology (minus the flying cars).

-Implementation of these innovations and decision tools to analyze real-time data output enables operators and/or occupiers to operate these corporate real estate assets more efficiently, achieve corporate financial goals, and sustain the environment.
+Implementation of these innovations and decision tools to analyze real-time data output enables operators and occupiers to operate these corporate real estate assets more efficiently, achieve corporate financial goals, and sustain the environment.

 The sensors available today, whether installed in new construction or in legacy buildings, continually monitor and measure interior and exterior lighting, water usage, HVAC, tenant air quality, machinery, waste/sanitation, and more.
 Armed with this information the on-site facilities manager can continue to streamline the assets efficiency, while corporate executives can analyze the entire portfolio of commercial real estate to determine how each building, region or otherwise ranks against its asset class peer group.